carbon-language/carbon-lang/docs/project/consensus_decision_making.md

     -   We aren't sure about the direction, but it isn't our priority right now, so bring it back later.

-When a proposal has open questions, the formal decision must include a decision for each open question.
-That may include filing GitHub issues to revisit the open questions later.
+When a proposal has questions for reviewers, the formal decision must include a decision for each question.
+That may include filing GitHub issues to revisit the questions later.

 Each decision should have a rationale based on Carbon's [goals, priorities, and principles](goals.md).
 When the rationale requires